sqrldev/sqrl-test-vectors/README.md

 - **identity-vectors.txt** - A CSV file of 80 test vectors for creation of identity keys.
 The Identity Master Key (IMK) is combined with a domain name (as well as extensions) and an Alt-ID (if it exists) to result in the website's public key identifying the user (the IDK).
 The IMK and IDK are Base64URL-encoded.
   *Created by Shane Killian.
 Still needs to be verified.*
-- **ins-vectors.txt** - A CSV file of 48 test vectors for creation of the INS (INdexed Secret) given the user's IMK, the domain name, and the SIN (Secret INdex) provided by the server as a string.
-The resulting INS is Base64URL-encoded.
-  *Created by Shane Killian.
+- **ins-vectors.txt** - A CSV file of 48 test vectors for creation of the INS (INdexed Secret) given the user's IMK (base64-URL encoded), the domain name, and the SIN (Secret INdex) provided by the server as a string.
+The resulting INS is Base64URL-encoded. *Created by Shane Killian.
 Still needs to be verified.*
 - **identity-lock-vectors.txt** - A CSV file of 14 vectors for testing the
   Identity Lock protocol.
 Given an Identity Unlock Key (IUK) and a Random Lock Value (RLV), test the results of the Identity Lock Key (ILK), the Server Unlock